How much money do YouTubers make? Come down the rabbit hole with me and learn how to make money on YouTube.

 Some of the factors that can influence how much YouTubers make with ads:

-- Video topic: Some particular niches on YouTube are in high demand because there is little quality content, and advertisers are prepared to pay over the odds for a placement.
-Some of these niches are banking, insurance, mortgages.
-This is why personal finance channels or investment channels normally have a high CMP compared, for example, to a food or travel channel.
+• Video topic: Some particular niches on YouTube are in high demand because there is little quality content, and advertisers are prepared to pay over the odds for a placement.
+Some of these niches are banking, insurance, and mortgages.
+This is why personal finance channels or investment channels usually have a high CMP compared, for example, to a food or travel channel.

 Want to see some real CMP examples?